kdave/btrfs-progs/Documentation/btrfstune.rst

 DESCRIPTION
 -----------

-**btrfstune** can be used to enable, disable, or set various filesystem parameters.
+:command:`btrfstune` can be used to enable, disable, or set various filesystem parameters.
 The filesystem must be unmounted.

 The common use case is to enable features that were not enabled at mkfs time.